2017 Canadian Soccer League season: Second Division

 FC Ukraine United decided to relegate themselves to the Second division for the 2017 season.
 The club continued in attracting seasoned imports from the Ukrainian soccer market and as result achieved a club milestone by producing their first perfect season in the league.
 The division witnessed the return of Burlington SC where they finished as runners up in the division and faced Ukraine United in the DII Championship final.

 First Division

 Changes from 2016

-Since 2014 season the First Division has continued to be primarily based in the Greater Toronto Area, as Hamilton City SC and Toronto Atomic FC both failed to renew their membership for the 2017 season.
+Since 2014 season the First Division has continued to be primarily based in the Greater Toronto Area, as Hamilton City and Toronto Atomic FC both failed to renew their membership for the 2017 season.
 The additions of FC Vorkuta and Royal Toronto FC were brought in as expansions.
 While SC Waterloo Region was promoted to the First Division to bring the division back to 8 teams.
 While the Second Division saw an increase to 8 teams with the return of Burlington SC and the relegation of FC Ukraine United.